 - become disturbed and lead to disease, and

 - can be restored to health if they are disrupted

 Solving these gaps in knowledge is key to understanding health and treating disease.
-The Common Fund’s Building Blocks, Biological Pathways, and Networks (BBN) Program is designed to address these roadblocks by supporting the development of new technologies and resources to enable researchers to study, in real time, the molecular events that comprise biological pathways and networks in cells.
-Technologies and resources developed through this program are expected to catalyze hundreds of studies of normal and disease-related cellular processes.
+The program addressed these roadblocks by supporting the development of new technologies and resources to enable researchers to study, in real time, the molecular events that comprise biological pathways and networks in cells.
+Technologies and resources developed through this program catalyzed hundreds of studies of normal and disease-related cellular processes.